webzakimbo/bcome-read-the-docs/docs/source/registry/registry-configuration-file.rst

 .. note::

-   The root namespace name ('estate' in the example above) is always implicit in registry declarations.
+   The root node name ('estate' in the example above) is always implicit in registry declarations.

 For information & examples on configuring scripts, see :doc:`registry-examples`.
 Our |GUIDES|_ site also has example configurations.